The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

-The proof of this theorem needs some preparation and will be presented after \autoref{lemmatrixk}.
-Note that \autoref{main.trk} unifies the definitions of tracial rank zero for simple unital and simple nonunital cases.
-In particular, we used this characterization to study the crossed products of simple nonunital C*-algebras of tracial rank at most $k$ in the previous section.
+The proof of this theorem needs some preparation and will be presented after Lemma~\ref{lemmatrixk}.
+Note that Theorem~\ref{main.trk} unifies the definitions of tracial rank zero for simple unital and simple nonunital cases.

-\subsection{C*-algebras with Property~$(\mathrm{T}_{k})$}
+\subsection{C*-algebras with Property~$(\mathrm{T}_{0})$}

-To prove \autoref{main.trk}, in this subsection we define Property~$(\mathrm{T}_{k})$ and study some of its properties.
+To prove Theorem~\ref{main.trk}, in this subsection we define Property~$(\mathrm{T}_{0})$ and study some of its properties.